MarioT573/employee-tracker/README.md

 The command "npm i" will need to be run to install node packages.

-These three command will need to be run to establish and seed our database: source db/db.sql source db/schema.sql source db/seeds.sql
+These two commands will need to be run to establish and seed our database:

+source db/schema.sql

+source db/seeds.sql

 Afterwards, we can run our application with the command "node server.js" or "npm start"